Our Mission Statement

 Another facet of our mission is to educate the public and citizens of Georgia about the sacrifices of our Nation's military.
 Through outreach programs to educators or through our promotion of JROTC/ROTC programs in Georgia's schools, we must ensure our children understand the sacrifices of our Veterans and how proudly our military members have served our Nation.

-If you have any questions or require additional information, please contact me direct at any time at email@example.com.
+If I may ever be of service to you or if you need additional information on our association, please contact me direct at any time at email@example.com.

 Kevin L Miller